s-vivien/CGBenchmark/README.md

 ... and you can queue several codes to run big fat batches of games and compare results easily.

 ### Latest features :
+- `playerPosition` now generates every starting positions configuration, according to player number (2 permutations in 1v1, 6 in 1v2 and 24 in 1v3).
+See comments in configuration file for detailed explanations.
 - CGBenchmark now supports 1vN games
 - You can now define a N enemies pool for each code configuration.
 Enemies will be picked randomly at each game (as well as their number, which will be a random value between `minEnemiesNumber` and `maxEnemiesNumber`).
 These random choices are deterministic, i.e. if you benchmark two codes with the same `enemies` configuration and a fixed seed list, each seed will be played against the same enemies every time.